 Room change requests must be processed and approved by the Director of Residence Life and agreed upon by all parties involved.
-Room changes are processed during the first two weeks of each semester.
+Room changes must be processed before the final date of registration each semester.
 Once room assignments are finalized, additional room changes will be made at the discretion of the Director of Residence Life.
 The resident will be responsible for additional room charges that result from a room change if the cost of room rental is more than the original fees assessed.